DAIKOWT 410

 Description

-This 12% Cr alloy is an air-hardening steel.
-Preheat and post weld heat treatments are required to achieve welds of adequate ductility for many engineering purposes.
-The most common application of filler metal of this type is for welding alloys of similar composition.
-It is also used for deposition of overlays on carbon steels to resist corrosion, erosion, or abrasion.
-Applications include reaction vessels, pipework in refineries, furnace parts, turbine parts, cast valves, etc. …
+This 12% chromium alloy is an air-hardening steel, requiring preheat and post-weld heat treatments to achieve welds with adequate ductility for many technical applications.
+The most common use of this filler material is welding of similar composition alloys, but it can also be used for overlays on carbon steels to resist corrosion, erosion, or abrasion.
+Typical applications include chemical reactors, refinery piping, furnace parts, turbine components, and cast valves.

 Specifications